rraiff3/sample-python-diff-autograder/README.md

 ## diffs<i></i>.sh

 A bash script describing the tests to be run.
-See [this page](https://github.com/ucsb-gradescope-tools/gs-diff-based-testing/blob/master/README.md) for further documentation.
+See [this page](https://github.com/ucsb-gradescope-tools/gs-diff-based-testing/blob/master/README.md) for further documentation, especially [this handy reference to the annotations](https://github.com/ucsb-gradescope-tools/gs-diff-based-testing/blob/master/README.md#reference)

 ## grade<i></i>.sh